+Fishery and Stock Trends

+Recent Trend in Biomass or Unknown

+Proxy

-Fishery and Stock Trends Recent Trend in Biomass or Unknown Proxy Recent Trend in Fishing Unknown Mortality or Proxy Other Abundance Indices Unknown Trends in Other Relevant Recent catch-at-age sampling shows that the age structure in the Indicators or Variables fishery has changed little over the last 20 years averaging around 6 years (this is the lowest average of all the snapper stocks).
+Recent Trend in Fishing Unknown

+Mortality or Proxy

+Other Abundance Indices Unknown

+Trends in Other Relevant Indicators or Variables Recent catch-at-age sampling shows that the age structure in the fishery has changed little over the last 20 years averaging around 6 years (this is the lowest average of all the snapper stocks).
 The fishery is held up in most years by only 4-5 dominant age classes with a negligible accumulation of biomass beyond 20 years.
 Given the current age structure the stock would be very vulnerable to recruitment failure extending more than 2-3 years in duration.

-Projections and Prognosis Stock Projections or Prognosis The 2005 stock assessment indicated that current biomass (start of year 2004-05) was between 8% and 12% B_0 and the biomass was predicted to slowly increase at the TACC level of 1500 t.
+Projections and Prognosis

+Stock Projections or The 2005 stock assessment indicated that current biomass (start of

+Prognosis year 2004-05) was between 8% and 12% B{θ} and the biomass was predicted to slowly increase at the TACC level of 1500 t.
 However, from 1 October 2005 the TACC was reduced to 1300 t to ensure a faster rebuild of the stock.
-At this TACC level the predicted rebuild to B{MSY} (20% B_0) occurred after 2018 in all cases assuming either constant recreational effort, or capped recreational catch at the alternative levels of 300 t or 600 t per year.
+At this TACC level the predicted rebuild to B{MSY} (20% B{θ}) occurred after 2018 in all cases assuming either constant recreational effort, or capped recreational catch at the alternative levels of 300 t or 600 t per year.
 Rebuilding tended to be slower for runs that allowed the recreational catch to rise with increasing biomass.

-Probability of Current Catch or TACC causing decline below Limits Soft Limit: Unlikely (< 40%) Hard Limit: Unlikely (< 40%)
+Probability of Current Catch

+or TACC causing Biomass to Soft Limit: Unlikely (< 40%)

+remain below or to decline below Limits Hard Limit: Unlikely (< 40%)

+Probability of Current Catch

+or TACC causing Overfishing -

+to continue or to commence

+Assessment Methodology

-Assessment Methodology Assessment Type Level 1 - Quantitative Stock Assessment Assessment Method Age-structured Bayesian stock assessment implemented with CASAL software 1 Main data inputs - Proportions at age data from the commercial fisheries, recreational fishery and historic trawl surveys. - Estimates of biological parameters (e.g., growth, age-at-maturity and length/weight). - Standardised single trawl CPUE index of abundance. - Sea Surface temperatures - Estimates of recreational Harvest - Commercial catch - Two tag-based biomass estimates Period of Assessment Latest assessment: 2005 Next assessment: Unknown Changes to Model Structure and Assumptions A revised assessment of SNA 8 was completed in 2005 including updated observations on: • method-specific catch weights to 2003-04; • catch-at-age for commercial pair and single trawl in 2003-04; and, • single trawl CPUE time series from 1996-2004 incorporating tow duration as the unit of effort from core vessels in the fleet.
-New information added to the 2005 assessment included: • single trawl catch-at-age 1974 to 1976; • pair trawl catch-at-age with recalculated observations for 1974 to 1976; 1978 to 1980; • mean size-at-age 1975, 1976 and 1979; • pair trawl catch-at-length frequency in 1986; and, • boat ramp samples of recreational length frequency in 1991, 1994, 1996 and 2000.
-Using this new information assisted the estimation of selectivities-at-length for the single trawl, pair trawl and recreational fishing methods, and natural mortality.
-A revised time series of observed and assumed mean size-at-age was input to the model for the period 1931-2004.
+Assessment Type Level 1 - Quantitative Stock Assessment

+Assessment Method Age-structured Bayesian stock assessment implemented with Main data inputs CASAL software Proportions at age data from the commercial fisheries, recreational fishery and historic trawl surveys.
+Estimates of biological parameters (e.g., growth, age-at-maturity and length/weight).
+Standardised single trawl CPUE index of abundance.
+Sea Surface temperatures Estimates of recreational Harvest Commercial catch Two tag-based biomass estimates Assessment Dates Latest assessment: 2005 Next assessment: Unknown Overall assessment quality Eutest ussessment.
+2003 TVCAL USSESSMENT.
+OTRITOWIT rank - Main data inputs Data not used (Rank) Proportions at age data from the commercial fisheries, recreational fishery and historic trawl surveys.
+Estimates of biological parameters (e.g., growth, age-at-maturity and length/weight).
+Standardised single trawl CPUE index of abundance.
+Sea Surface temperatures Estimates of recreational Harvest Commercial catch Two tag-based biomass estimates Changes to Model Structure A rayised assessment of SNA 8 was completed in 2005 including and Assumptions A revised assessment of SNA 8 was completed in 2005 included updated observations on: • method-specific catch weights to 2003-04; • catch-at-age for commercial pair and single trawl in 2 04; and, • single trawl CPUE time series from 1996-2004 incorporating tow duration as the unit of effort from covessels in the fleet.
+New information added to the 2005 assessment included: • single trawl catch-at-age 1974 to 1976; • pair trawl catch-at-age with recalculated observations 1974 to 1976; 1978 to 1980; • mean size-at-age 1975, 1976 and 1979; • pair trawl catch-at-length frequency in 1986; and, • boat ramp samples of recreational length frequency in 1994, 1996 and 2000.
+Using this new information assisted the estimation of selectiv at-length for the single trawl, pair trawl and recreational fishin methods, and natural mortality.
+A revised time series of obser and assumed mean size-at-age was input to the model for the 1931-2004.